Chris-Robertson/100-days-of-code/log.md

 ** Today's Progress**: Played around with the terminal and vim.
 I added syntax higlighting plugin for zsh.
 Looks cool.
 Then I mucked around with vim for ages, adding plugins and a colour scheme.

 **Thoughts**: I didn't exactly do any coding, but I'm going to count it.
 I want to focus on learning vim, and now it should be setup to rival Atom in terms of syntax hilighting stc.
 I might have to play around with the plugins though.

+### Day 7: February 3, Friday

+** Today's Progress**: Played around in Vim a bit more.
+Got syntax hilighting working and a few plugins.
+Getting the hang of the movement and editing shortcuts, but I can tell it's going to take ages to master this program.
+I also worked through a bit more of the Code School Try Ruby course.

+**Thoughts**: I need to keep working on Vim, cold-turkey.
+There is obviously a huge learning curve, but I'm already progressing quite a bit.

+Ruby seems cool but it's hard to get a good idea about it.
+The Code School course is a little too dumbed down.
+I think I would benefit from a guide like "Ruby for programmers" or something.
+I just want to know what, for example, a Python function looks like in Ruby.